5 Star Review

 How much does extrapleural pneumonectomy cost?

-The potential cost of an extrapleural pneumonectomy is around $82,000, but this estimate can vary greatly throughout the U.S. This estimate is based on a 2019 report about the cost of mesothelioma treatment, and it accounts for inflation.
+The potential cost of an extrapleural pneumonectomy is around $82,000.
+This estimate can vary greatly throughout the U.S. It’s based on a 2019 report about the cost of mesothelioma treatment, and it accounts for inflation.

 How can patients prepare mentally and physically for EPP?

 EPP patients can prepare for the procedure by improving their overall health.
-A balanced diet, gentle exercise and good sleep prepares the body for aggressive surgery.
-Preoperative pulmonary rehabilitation may be recommended, and quitting smoking will improve the function of the remaining lung after the procedure.
+A balanced diet, gentle exercise and good sleep prepare the body for aggressive surgery.
+Preoperative pulmonary rehabilitation may be recommended.
+Quitting smoking will improve the function of the remaining lung after the procedure.
 Mental preparation may include counseling, joining support groups and learning about the procedure and recovery process.

 What kind of support resources are available for EPP patients?

-EPP patients can benefit from post-surgical follow-up care, physical therapy and pain management programs.
-A dietician can recommend a diet plan to optimize recovery and maintain strength.
+EPP patients can benefit from postsurgical follow-up care, physical therapy and pain management programs.
+A dietitian can recommend a diet plan to optimize recovery and maintain strength.
 Medical grants and other forms of financial assistance can help patients afford treatment.

 Are there non-surgical alternatives to EPP for mesothelioma?